 DAY 1: Welcome to Rome!
 Dolce Vita Tour

 Your driver will be waiting for you at Rome’s Leonardo Da Vinci Airport and will escort you by private car to your boutique hotel in Rome.
-After relaxing you will be picked up by your private tour guide who will accompany you on your “Dolce Vita” Tour.
+After relaxing, you will be picked up by your private guide for your “Dolce Vita” Tour.
 You’ll uncover the secrets locked in Bernini’s work, marvel at the Pantheon, the best preserved ancient Roman monument, toss a coin in the Trevi Fountain to ensure your return to the Eternal City and simply enjoy Rome’s charming streets in a leisurely Italian fashion.
-By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome making you feel almost like a native.
+By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome almost like a native.

 DAY 2: Walk in the Footsteps of the Ancient Romans

-Enjoy a Walking Food and Wine Tour in the Trendy Trastevere Neighborhood
+Enjoy an Evening Food and Wine Walking Tour in Trendy Trastevere

 DAY 3: Transfer to Vieste with Visit to Hadrian’s Villa in Tivoli